 I finished this book on the same day of the aftermath of England's loss in the Euro Cup.
 Some will be forgotten by the time this post is read.
 The game was an even match through regulation time and then through extra time until the shootout.
 Shootouts are notoriously unpredictable.
 There is a guessing game between the shooter and the goalie and shots have been known to hit the goal post or fly way above and many capable players have failed.
 But three English black players failed.
 This was too much for many English "fans" who berated the three black players on Twitter and vandalized billboards.
 The three had all helped England to reach the finals

 Most of what has reached my attention on racism has been based in United States and Canada.
 In fact, the English were the ones that brought Africans to British North American plantations as well as throughout the Caribbean.
 The English supported the slave trade, but mostly in their colonies.
-Surprised to learn that captured slave (I suppose like any other "commodity") could be insured while being transported, although dead bodies were thrown overboard.
+Surprised to learn that captured slaves (I suppose like any other "commodity") could be insured while being transported, although dead bodies were thrown overboard.

 In 1833 it is sometimes boasted the English outlawed slavery, but they paid compensation to 46,000 British slaveholders.
 After WWII Britain needed more cheap manpower and invited many from their Commonwealth base.
 Many blacks from the Caribbean heeded the call.
 Resistance was both individualistic and organized.

-To satisfy complaints of discrimination governments have set up quotas to favor certain groups such as minority races or women.
+To satisfy complaints of discrimination, governments have set up quotas to favor certain groups such as minority races or women.
 Reni contends that although quotas are often viewed as an unfair leg up, it is really being "white" that has given many an unfair leg up.
 Those hoping to achieve higher political office slyly draw attention to the many immigrants and avoid drawing attention to the concentration of wealth that in reality is what holds back native Britons.

 Immigration is upsetting to many citizens.
 Unfortunately there are many forces that cause an increase.
 Underlying is probably the uneven distribution of wealth, but also of resources and of freedom.
 Brexit was in large part a reaction to immigration.
 The Arab spring sparked a big movement, particularly from Syria.
 Most European nations had some sort of resistance while Germany opened its doors.
 The author pointed out a political movement in Finland that wanted women to turn from education to being home makers producing more young Finns so there would be no need for immigrants.